popelier-group/ichor/README.md

 Using an older conda version will make it a bit harder to install ichor as the python/setuptools/pip version supplied are older.
 Make sure that you have at least python 3.7 in the current environment and that setuptools and pip are all up to date.

+Make sure you are connected to a proxy, on csf3 do `module load tools/env/proxy2`.
+Otherwise you will not be able to access github or install the required packages for ichor.

 First, download the ICHOR source code.
 It is recommended to download the code as a git repository, so that you can pull changes from the github code when changes are made.
 If you download the code as a zip, you will not be able to pull from github and will have to download the code every time a change is made!

 To make a conda environment do